jyyulab/HDAC6-score/README.md

 * See scripts: 05.HDAC6_cancer_type_specific_regulon_inference/\*R and \*.sh

 ## HDAC6 score inference by NetBID
 We used the gene level expression data to calculate the HDAC6 score with the function of "cal.Activity" from NetBID.
-The HDAC6 score was calculated through all datasets, including cell lines, mouse models, primary cancer patiens (TCGA and METABRIC), inflamatory breast cancers, clinical trial samples and the integaratd human breast cancer transcriptomics data.
+The HDAC6 score was calculated through all datasets, including cell lines, mouse models, primary cancer patients (TCGA and METABRIC), inflammatory breast cancers, clinical trial samples and the integaratd human breast cancer transcriptomics data.
 * See scripts: 06.HDAC6_score_inference_by_NetBID/\*.R

 ## HDAC6 score inference by VIPER
-We evaluated the HDAC6 relative protein activity based on the new HDAC6 breast cancer regulon with the VIPER algorithm, a powerful tool which has been aproved by the NYS Department of Health CLIA/CLEP Validatioin Unit.
+We evaluated the HDAC6 relative protein activity based on the new HDAC6 breast cancer regulon with the VIPER algorithm, a powerful tool which has been approved by the NYS Department of Health CLIA/CLEP Validation Unit.
 The VIPER-based HDAC6 score ROC analysis was performed by Darwin Health Inc (https://www.darwinhealth.com/).

 ## Correlative analysis of HDAC6 score in breast cancer cell lines
-We used ggplot2 to draw the correlaton scatter plot and do the curve fitting between HDAC6 and IC50 among cell lines.
+We used ggplot2 to draw the correlation scatter plot and do the curve fitting between HDAC6 and IC50 among cell lines.
 * See script: 08.Correlative_analysis_of_HDAC6_score_in_breast_cancer_cell_lines.R

 ## HDAC6 score distribution across contexts
-We used ggplot2 to visulize the distribution of HDAC6 score in each context.
+We used ggplot2 to visualize the distribution of the HDAC6 score in each context.
 The two-tailed p-values were calculated by limma.
 * See scripts: 09.HDAC6_score_distribution_accross_contexts/\*.R

 ## Overlaps of cancer type–specific HDAC6 regulons